belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/100-alpine1-setup.md

 ```
 login: root
 pass: 123
+#in this lab all passwords will be set with 123
 ```
 This screen will appear , take note of the login prompt **'alpine1'**.
 Indicating the installation is completed.